Purity-E/article_recommendation/README.md

   Dataset used: https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset

-- Create a virtual environment for the project
+- Create a virtual environment with Pipenv for the project

 - Install dependencies